Zoe-R27/Patterns/README.md

 ## About
 Within this project, we are generating giftcards and saving them to, in this case, a CSV file.
-The giftcards are generated by retrieving a saved sequence from another csv file that keeps track of the lastest card number generated.
+The giftcards are generated by retrieving a saved sequence from another csv file that keeps track of the last card number generated.

 This project also showcases a few of the common design patterns including:
 - Adapter